Ursula Buchfellner: Early life and education

 Buchfellner was born 3rd of 10 children in Munich.
 Her father was an alcoholic.
 For the first 3 years the family lived in a post-war shelter for the poor, until the "Hasenbergl" housing projects were built.
 Their apartment had running water and a toilet, but shared a bath on the floor.
 When her mother had twins, she and another sibling were sent to a children's home during the week and saw their family only on weekends.
 She has described how hunger was a constant experience especially towards the end of the month when money got tight.

 After finishing 9th grade (Hauptschulabschluss) her mother found her a training spot in a bakery, and she was allowed to bring home remnants in a paper bag.

 Career

-In 1977, a photographer of Playboy asked her if she was interested to become a playmate.
+In 1977 a Playboy photographer asked her if she was interested to become a playmate.
 After researching what this entailed, she agreed.
 When media wrote about her, the baker's wife asked her to leave the bakery.
 The wages she earned allowed her to invite her older sister for a fried chicken dinner every day.

 She stated that, unlike many playmates, she saved most of her money so she was able to buy an apartment in Munich.

 After 7 years of modelling, Penthouse invited her to work for them for $80,000.
 When she saw the photos for Penthouse, she declined.